alesplat/Spam-recognition/README.md

 6. Imported the test set and made the fix that had been done previously for the training set
 7. Made prediction on the training data, obtaining a training error rate of around 9%.
 8. Performed the AUC in the training set
-9. Predicted the results on the test data
+9. Predicted the results on the test data, with an accuracy of 90%